 - Thoroughly dry the plums and pick out the stems with a toothpick.

-- Pour the liquor into the jar.
-Close the lid tight and store the jar in a cool and dark place for at least 6 months.
+- Close the lid tightly and store the jar in a cool and dark place for at least 6 months.

 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.